-India’s northernmost and sixth-largest state, Jammu and Kashmir (usually shortened to J&K), is one of its most mountainous and staggeringly beautiful.
+India’s northernmost and sixth-largest state, Jammu and Kashmir (usually shortened to J&K) is one of its most mountainous and staggeringly beautiful.
 It also encapsulates the cultural and religious diversity of the Subcontinent by falling into three distinct regions.
-The southwestern end of its thick bracket-shaped expanse is the Hindu-majority area around the winter capital of Jammu.
+The southwestern corner of its sprawling expanse is the Hindu-majority area around the winter capital of Jammu.
 Directly to the north across the first range of the Himalayas is the almost exclusively Muslim Kashmir, as infamous for its ongoing political woes as it is renowned for its enchanting beauty.
 Finally, to the northeast, hugging the disputed borders with both Pakistan and China, the remote and rugged region of Ladakh, which occupies nearly seventy percent of the state according to its de facto borders, is populated mostly by adherents of Tibetan Buddhism.

 The region that comprises the current state of J&K has been a cultural, religious and political crossroads for millennia.
 There is archeological evidence that the area around Jammu, whose name appears in the Mahabharata, was part of the Harappan civilization, based in the Indus Valley, one of the oldest in the world.
 Remains of other powerful kingdoms, such as those of the Mauryas and Guptas, have also been found near the city, although the foundation of Jammu itself is credited to the Raja Jambu Lochan in the late fourteenth century.
 It later fell under the control of the Sikhs but after their defeat by the British in 1846, became part of the Hindu Dogra dynasty in the mid-nineteenth century.
 The majority of its people still identify themselves as Dogras and speak the Dogri dialect.

 Developments in Kashmir